ICP CLI

 Expecting

 output_env_fileor.envwith canister IDs. dfx writes canister IDs to a.envfile (CANISTER_ID_BACKEND=...) viaoutput_env_file. icp-cli does not generate.envfiles.
 Instead, it injects canister IDs as environment variables (PUBLIC_CANISTER_ID:<name>) directly into canisters duringicp deploy.
 Frontends read these from theic_envcookie set by the asset canister.
-Removeoutput_env_filefrom your config and any code that readsCANISTER_ID_*from.env— use theic_envcookie instead (see Canister Environment Variables below). -
+Removeoutput_env_filefrom your config and any code that readsCANISTER_ID_*from.env— frontends use theic_envcookie, and canister code reads the same variables at runtime (see Canister Environment Variables below and Pitfall 22). -

 Expecting